 The Proposed Project

 The proposed renewable energy project is located approximately 3km southwest of Inistioge and 10km northeast of Mullinavat.
-The current Study Area comprises lands at Garrandarragh, Ballykenna, Ballyvool, Bohilla and Inistioge townlands and measures approximately 294 hectares.
+The current Study Area comprises lands at Curraghmore, Garrandarragh, Ballykenna, Ballyshane, Ballyvool, Bohilla and Inistioge townlands and measures approximately 294 hectares.
 The majority of the proposed Study Area is agricultural and forestry land.
-This area is classified in the Kilkenny County Development Plan 2021-2027, as being within an area that is ‘’open for consideration’’ for wind energy project development.
-The Study Area is being considered for wind turbine and solar PV potential.
+This area is classified in the Kilkenny City and County Development Plan 2021-2027, as being within an area that is ββopen for considerationββ for wind energy project development, Ministerial Direction is in force on the current County Development Plan.
+The Study Area is being considered for wind energy potential.

 Following this initial screening process, feasibility studies are carried out by independent planning consultants, grid experts and wind analysts to further inform the Study Area suitability.